Khovanov homology detects split links: Two views of the module structure on Heegaard Floer homology

 by declaring that: \begin{itemize}[leftmargin=*] \item $\mu_1(c)$ is the differential on $C_*$, with $t$ evaluated at $1$, and \item $\mu_{1+n}(c,X,\dots,X)=\bigl(D^n \bdy(\overline{c})\bigr)|_{t=1}$.
-Here, $\overline{c}$ is the image of $c$ under the inclusion $C_*^{t=1}\into C_*$ induced by the inclusion $\FF_2\into \FF_2[t^{-1},t]$ as the constant polynomials. \end{itemize} We will say that $(C_*^{t=1},\{\mu_{1+n}\})$ is the \emph{$\Ainf$ module induced by $C_*$.} \end{definition}
+Here, $\overline{c}$ is the image of $c$ under the inclusion $C_*^{t=1}\into C_*$ induced by the inclusion $\FF_2\into \FF_2[t^{-1},t]$ as the constant polynomials. \end{itemize} We will say that $(C_*^{t=1},\{\mu_{1+n}\})$ is the \emph{$\Ainf$-module induced by $C_*$.} \end{definition}

+Note that the Hasse derivatives of $\bdy(\overline{c})$ here depend on the choice of basis for $C_*$ over $\FF_2[t^{-1},t]$, used to represent $\bdy(\overline{c})$ as a vector or $\bdy$ as a matrix.
+The Leibniz rule (Proposition~\ref{prop:Hasse-Leibniz}) also implies a Leibniz rule for matrix multiplication.
+In particular, this Hasse derivative is respected by changing basis by a matrix over $\FF_2$ (i.e., consisting of constant polynomials), though we will not use this fact directly.

-\begin{lemma} For any freely generated chain complex $(C_*,\bdy)$ over $\FF_2[t^{-1},t]$, the $\Ainf$ module induced by $C_*$ satisfies the $\Ainf$ relations.
-Further, if $f\co C_*\to E_*$ is a quasi-isomorphism of freely generated chain complexes over $\FF_2[t^{-1},t]$ then there is an induced quasi-isomorphism of $\Ainf$ modules $F\co C_*^{t=1}\to E_*^{t=1}$. \end{lemma} \begin{proof} This follows from Corollary~\ref{cor:Hasse-mx-Leibniz}.
+\begin{lemma} Let $(C_*,\bdy)$ be a freely generated chain complex over $\FF_2[t^{-1},t]$, with a distinguished basis.
+Then the $\Ainf$-module induced by $C_*$ satisfies the $\Ainf$ relations.
+Further, if $f\co C_*\to E_*$ is a quasi-isomorphism of freely generated chain complexes over $\FF_2[t^{-1},t]$ then there is an induced quasi-isomorphism of $\Ainf$-modules $F\co C_*^{t=1}\to E_*^{t=1}$. \end{lemma} \begin{proof} This follows from Corollary~\ref{cor:Hasse-mx-Leibniz}.
 For the first statement, we need to check that

 for all $n$ and all $c$.
 Consider the $n\th$ Hasse derivative of the matrix equation $\bdy^2=0$.
 By Corollary~\ref{cor:Hasse-mx-Leibniz}, this gives

 Setting $t=1$ gives Equation~\eqref{eq:mu-want}.

 For the second statement, define